Frequently Asked Questions

 - ENGL 350, ENGL 381, and ENGL 382

-- Summer: EDUC 370 (1st English field experience; aka Practicum II)
+- Summer: EDUC 370 (1st English field experience, aka Practicum II; there is no Practicum I for Sec.
+English)

-- Complete online application for admission to Teacher Preparation Program by end of fall semester; 2 online faculty recommendations and Praxis I required
+- Complete online application for admission to Teacher Preparation Program by October 1; 2 online faculty recommendations and Praxis I math and VCLA required

 - Consider selecting a minor for an add-on endorsement